-If the high altitude sickness is left untreated then, it may lead to High Altitude Cerebral Oedema (HACE) or High Altitude Pulmonary Edema (HAPE).
+If the high-altitude sickness is left untreated then, it may lead to High Altitude Cerebral Oedema (HACE) or High Altitude Pulmonary Edema (HAPE).
 Once HACE or HAPE develops death is possible within hours unless the trekker is immediately taken to a lower elevation.
 The following symptoms represent that the person has more serious altitude sickness:-

 The initial treatment of high altitude sickness is descending to a lower altitude as quickly as possible.
 One of the most common medications used to treat & prevent High altitude sickness is Diamox.
 This can be easily purchased anywhere in Kathmandu.
-This medication helps to treat the onset of primary symptoms but if the person starts to show the symptoms of HACE or HAPE then, he/she should be immediately taken to lower altitude & sent to an emergency as soon as possible.
+This medication helps to treat the onset of primary symptoms but if the person starts to show the symptoms of HACE or HAPE then, he/she should be immediately taken to a lower altitude & sent to an emergency as soon as possible.

 Here are some of the things you can apply to prevent yourself from high altitude sickness:

-You should avoid drinking alcohol & smoking cigarettes while travelling to a higher altitude.
+You should avoid drinking alcohol & smoking cigarettes while traveling to a higher altitude.
 Drinking alcohol & smoking cigarettes can make your altitude sickness symptoms worse.
 Even if you want to drink, you should wait at least 48 hours to give your body time to adjust to a higher altitude.

-One of the most effective & important preventive measures of Higher altitude sickness is to drink plenty of water.
+One of the most effective & important preventive measures for Higher altitude sickness is to drink plenty of water.
 You should stay hydrated while climbing to keep your body away from symptoms of High altitude sickness.

-Taking rest while climbing to higher elevations is another important fact you should consider.
+Taking a rest while climbing to higher elevations is another important fact you should consider.
 You should have several rest days during your trek to a higher elevation.
-Trekking to higher elevations without taking rest is one of the main causes of high altitude sickness.
+Trekking to higher elevations without taking a rest is one of the main causes of high altitude sickness.

 Do not forget to carry your daily medications with you if you have any & you should also carry Diamox with you which helps to prevent you from onset primary symptoms.